 Since 1991, almost 2,000 trained Openlands TreeKeepers have volunteered throughout Chicagoland neighborhoods to keep trees healthy.
 They lead tree plantings and administer proper care, like reporting harmful pests.
 Train to be a TreeKeeper, and you’ll learn how to help keep trees green and growing.
 Then, you’ll volunteer in a variety of situations, from street-tree care and tree planting to hands-on woodland stewardship and advocacy.

 Turn your passion for the environment into action—by restoring the woodlands, wetlands, prairies, and other habitats of the Chicago region.
-The Woodland Stewardship Program at The Morton Arboretum offers you in-depth training and certification in natural areas restoration.
+The Natural Areas Conservation Training Program at The Morton Arboretum offers you in-depth training and certification in natural areas restoration.
 Through hands-on and online lessons you’ll master plant identification, fundamentals of ecological restoration, invasive species management, project leadership, and more.
 You’ll be ready to plan and implement restoration work at a community volunteer site, for work, or in your own backyard.

 Chicago Region Trees Initiative